razanmaljuhani/SDAIA-Data-Science-bootcamp/README.md

 # Data Science Bootcamp (Tuwaiq)
-This is Proposal of the Data Science Bootcamp (Tuwaiq) provided by SDAIA.
+This is Project of the Data Science Bootcamp (Tuwaiq) provided by SDAIA.